top of page

 You are responsible for every decision you take.

-The organizers provide a framework, information tools, and emergency protocols, but you decide when to go, when to stop, and when to walk away.
+WANDERBIRD provides a coaching framework, information tools, and emergency protocols, but you decide when to go, when to stop, and when to walk away.

 Participation involves significant risks, including serious injury or death.
 Each participant takes part entirely at their own responsibility and risk.